Senior Entrepreneurship Writer at CNBC

-Catherine Clifford is a senior writer at Entrepreneur.com.
-Previously, she was the small business reporter at CNNMoney and an assistant in the New York bureau for CNN.
-Catherine attended Columbia University where she earned a bachelor's degree.
+Catherine Clifford is senior entrepreneurship writer at CNBC.
+She was formerly a senior writer at Entrepreneur.com, the small business reporter at CNNMoney and an assistant in the New York bureau for CNN.
+Clifford attended Columbia University where she earned a bachelor's degree.
 She lives in Brooklyn, N.Y.
-Email her at CClifford@entrepreneur.com.
 You can follow her on Twitter at @CatClifford.

-© 2014 Entrepreneur Media, Inc.
+© 2017 Entrepreneur Media, Inc.